alinex/bash-lib/doc/develop.md

 - `bats --show-output-of-passing-tests local/bash-lib` - to show the output of succeeded tests
 - `DEBUG=1 bats --filter-tags mattermost local/bash-lib` - run in debug mode and display debug messages below result

 As there are some **problems using bats with assoziative arrays and handling of exit** it could not completely test the whole framework.
-We tried other shell unit test tools but got no better result of bashunit or shellspec.
+We tried other shell unit test tools but got no better result of `bashunit` or `shellspec`.
 So for the time being unit testing is only applied there possible.

+## Coding

+### Style Guide

+- Variables intended for global use are in UPPER-CASE letters.
+- Internal functions or variables start with an `_` to indicate not to use it in the script.
+- Declare function variables as local.
+- Comment usage of each function in comments before code.
+- Test code below code to be enabled (see below).
+- Use named arguments if there are more than a few.
+- Use short names for functions but don't overwrite system commands if not intended.
+- Each outside usable function and variable should have it's documentation just before the code.
+- Each module contains a description as first comment line.
+- Try to use simple bash tools instead of sed as often as possible to get better performance.
+- The bash-lib itself is seldom used within itself.

-### Quality Control
+### Best Practice

 The library switches to `set -e` mode which will always exit a script if an unhandled error occur and this also if it is within a pipe so always handle these.